Things I Wish I’d Known When I Became a Construction Project Manager

 He handles the situation by managing expectations from the beginning.
 “Before things get started I tell them, this isn’t going to be perfect,” he said.
 “Things will go wrong, but we just have to come up with a new plan and make sure everyone’s aware of the new plan.”

 By being open and honest so that everyone knows their concerns are being taken seriously, he manages to keep relationships on track as the project progresses.

 Communication Can Save the Day

 Open and honest communication gives project managers the tools they need to understand the project better and manage people.
 Constant exchange of data and ideas provides PMs the information they need to act effectively.

 Luckily, technology has made huge strides to improve these lines of communication.
 Information can be transmitted immediately from the site to managers whether they’re on site or not, and allow for constant correction.

 Device Magic helps builders to create custom forms to capture a rich data set, including photos and geotagging, so all stakeholders are up to speed, no matter where they are.
 This type of communication creates a single source of truth, and helps prevent rework and waste.

-Project managers juggle many aspects of a construction job, and they do it every single day.
+Becoming a construction project manager, you will juggle many aspects of a construction job, and do it every single day.
 Experienced pros in the field say that consistent learning and communication are key to growing into the job.

 Over time (and with an adequate stress management routine) project managers come to enjoy the variety and flexibility their days provide, and the rewards of seeing complex projects being completed successfully.
 If you’d like to learn more about how custom forms can improve communications on your job site, try it for free or schedule a demo.